-The funding under this project is for the payment of up to 50% of approved costs to improve security at schools and on school grounds.
-The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum and Final Funding Memorandum, which are included in your agency's award packet.
+The funding under this project is for the payment of approved costs for school safety resources and technology development, delinquency prevention, and community planning and development.
+The allowable costs for which your agency's grant has been approved are limited to those listed on the Financial Clearance Memorandum, which is included in your agency's award package.

-The Final Funding Memorandum specifies the exact items/services that your agency is allowed to fund with your Secure Our Schools grant.
-The Financial Clearance Memorandum specifies the overall amount approved for each budget request category.
-Both documents describe any costs which have been disallowed after review of your proposed budget.
-Your agency may not use Secure Our Schools grant funds for any costs that are not identified as allowable in the Financial Clearance Memorandum and Final Funding Memorandum.
+The Financial Clearance Memorandum specifies the costs that your agency is allowed to fund with your Safe Schools Initiative grant.
+It also describes any costs which have been disallowed after review of your proposed budget.
+Your agency may not use Safe Schools Initiative grant funds for any costs that are not identified as allowable in the Financial Clearance Memorandum.

-The funding under this project is for the purchase of items and services approved by the COPS Office as reflected in the Final Funding Memorandum.
-The COPS Secure Our Schools grant program funds the purchase of items that have a link to the implementation or enhancement of community policing and/or child safety initiatives in your agency.
+The funding under this project is for the purchase of items and services approved by the COPS Office as reflected in the Financial Clearance Memorandum.
+The 2010 COPS Safe Schools Initiative funds the hiring of personnel and purchase of equipment, services, and other items that have a link to the implementation or enhancement of community policing and/or child safety initiatives in your agency.

-To be eligible for payment under this grant, the purchase and/or hire of approved items/personnel must be made after the grant award start date and comply with the guidelines described in Section III, "Accessing Grant Funds," of this manual.
-Section V, "Financial Record Maintenance," outlines the types of records you must keep to document that you followed this grant condition.
-Purchases must also reflect the costs that were approved as shown in the Final Funding Memorandum.
+To be eligible for payment under this grant, the purchase of approved items must be made after the grant award start date and comply with the guidelines described in Section III, "Accessing Grant Funds," of this manual.
+Section IV, "Financial Record Maintenance," outlines the types of records you must keep to document that you followed this grant condition.
+Purchases must also reflect the costs that were approved as shown in the Financial Clearance Memorandum.

-Refer to your Financial Clearance Memorandum and Final Funding Memorandum for the list of approved allowable costs.
+Refer to your Financial Clearance Memorandum for the list of approved allowable costs.
 Listed below are the budget categories that may appear on your Financial Clearance Memorandum.
-As long as funds are spent during the grant period on the equipment and technology, supplies, travel, contracts/consultants, salaries and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the Financial Clearance Memorandum and the Final Funding Memorandum, this grant condition will be satisfied.
+As long as funds are spent during the grant period on the equipment and technology, supplies, travel, contracts/consultants, salaries and benefits, and other costs that were documented in your application's budget summary and were approved through the issuance of the Financial Clearance Memorandum, this grant condition will be satisfied.